Trallong: Description

-The community of Trallong is made up of the villages of Trallong, the hamlets of Soar, Aberbran and Llanfihangel Nant Bran, Abercamlais Mansion and Penpont Manor together with its home farm of Abersefin.
-These two large houses, built by branches of the same family, stand on the south side of the river and both have stone bridges connecting them to the north bank.The village of Trallong is located on the northern bank of the River Usk extending west to Trallong Common where the former Brecon and Neath railway used to cross the river.
+The community of Trallong is made up of the villages of Trallong, the hamlets of Soar, Aberbran and Llanfihangel Nant Bran, Abercamlais House and Penpont Manor House together with its home farm of Abersefin.
+These two large houses, built by branches of the same family, stand on the south side of the river and both have stone bridges connecting them to the north bank.

+The village of Trallong is located on the northern bank of the River Usk extending west to Trallong Common where the former Brecon and Neath railway used to cross the river.
 In the 2001 census the total population was 364, increasing slightly to 369 at the 2011 Census.
 For elections to Powys County Council, Trallong is part of the Yscir electoral ward.

 Notable people

 Trallong was mentioned by the 12th-century poet Gwynfardd Brycheiniog.
-Philip Powell (1594– 1646) is to have been born in Trallong.
+Philip Powell (1594– 1646) is said to have been born in Trallong.
 He became a lawyer then a Benedictine monk and served as a missionary in England during the period of recusancy.
 He was martyred at Tyburn and beatified by Pope Pius XI in 1929.